EI-CoreBioinformatics/mikado/docs/Usage/Serialise.rst

       --genome_fai GENOME_FAI
       --junctions JUNCTIONS

+      --external-scores EXTERNAL_SCORES
+                            Tabular file containing external scores for the transcripts.
+Each column should have a distinct name, and transcripts have to be listed on the first column.

       -mo MAX_OBJECTS, --max-objects MAX_OBJECTS
                             Maximum number of objects to cache in memory before committing to the database.
 Default: 100,000 i.e.